On the 3-3-1 Landau pole

 The paper is organized as follows.
-In Section~\ref{sec:matching} we present a didactic introduction to symmetry matching conditions and discuss some possible equivocations; In Section~\ref{sec:331} we perform a short review of the necessary aspects of the m331; In Sections~\ref{sec:ext} and~\ref{sec:alt} we carefully describe the theoretical construction and formalism utilized in the analysis of the Extension and Alternative scenarios, respectively, followed by the corresponding results; and our conclusions and perspective are discussed in Section~\ref{sec:con}.
+In Section~\ref{sec:matching} we present a brief introduction to symmetry matching conditions and discuss some probable inaccuracies; In Section~\ref{sec:331} we perform a review of the necessary aspects of the m331; In Section~\ref{sec:ext} we review the usual method of running the constants, approximating the 3-3-1 by an intermediate SM symmetry; In Section~\ref{sec:alt} we describe the full method of thoroughly calculating the evolution of the couplings within the m331, and present the main results of this work; And our conclusions and perspective are discussed in Section~\ref{sec:con}.